Core-Periphery Structure in Networks

-In Core Score, which examines core-periphery structure as a new kind of centrality, nodes are more likely to be part of a network's core both if they have high strength and if they are connected to other nodes in the core.
-The latter idea is reminiscent of ideas like eigenvector centrality and PageRank centrality, which recursively define nodes as important based on having connections to other nodes that are important \cite{New10}.
-We will also compare Core Score with various notions of centrality below when we discuss our example of political voting networks.
+As we have indicated, our method examines core-periphery structure as a type of centrality.
+Nodes are more likely to be part of a network's core if they have high strength (i.e., weighted degree) \emph{and} if they are connected to other core nodes.
+Neither notion of importance is sufficient on its own.
+Nodes with high degree are construed as important in many situations, and the latter idea is reminiscent of quantities like eigenvector centrality and PageRank centrality \cite{Page99}, which recursively define nodes as important based on having connections to other nodes that are important \cite{New10}.
+We will also compare core scores with notions of centrality when we discuss political voting-similarity networks in Section \ref{voting}.